awsdocs/amazon-rekognition-developer-guide/doc_source/what-is.md

 + **Sentiment and demographic analysis** – Amazon Rekognition interprets emotional expressions such as happy, sad, or surprise, and demographic information such as gender from facial images\.
 Amazon Rekognition can analyze images, and send the emotion and demographic attributes to Amazon Redshift for periodic reporting on trends such as in store locations and similar scenarios\.
 Note that a prediction of an emotional expression is based on the physical appearance of a person's face only\.
 It is not indicative of a person’s internal emotional state, and Rekognition should not be used to make such a determination\.

-+ **Facial recognition** – With Amazon Rekognition, you can search images, stored videos, and streaming videos for faces that match those stored in a container known as a face collection\.
++ **Facial Search** – With Amazon Rekognition, you can search images, stored videos, and streaming videos for faces that match those stored in a container known as a face collection\.
 A face collection is an index of faces that you own and manage\.
-Identifying people based on their faces requires two major steps in Amazon Rekognition:
+Searching for people based on their faces requires two major steps in Amazon Rekognition:

   1. Index the faces\.